Siem Reap is Cambodia’s unforgettable gateway to Angkor Wat: Explore ancient temples, vibrant markets, rich culture and local cuisine

 3. Tranquil and clean

 Why visit Siem Reap?
-Although Cambodia has a rainy season, the majority of the time the weather in Siem Reap is sunny all year round.
-The best period to visit is from December to May, when you can enjoy dry and warm conditions.
-This is ideal for tourists who want to escape the cold winter back home, as a trip to Siem Reap during this time ensures a comfortable and enjoyable experience.
+While Cambodia does have a rainy season, Siem Reap enjoys sunny weather for most of the year, making it a welcoming destination nearly any time.
+The best period to visit is from December to May, when the weather is dry, warm and perfect for outdoor exploration.
+This season is especially ideal for travelers looking to escape cold winters back home, as a trip to Siem Reap during these months offers a pleasant, comfortable climate – perfect for discovering temples, markets and the city’s rich cultural life.

 5. Discover Nature at Tonle Sap